Is kicking out illegal miners enough to save Brazil’s Amazon?

 Why We Wrote This

 Brazil’s president is doubling down on protecting the Amazon – crucial for combatting global warming.
-But is policing illegal activities enough?
+But policing illegal activities may not be enough.

 Despite the bold strategy, some 330 square miles of forest were razed in the first three months of the year.
 Observers say attention needs to move beyond crackdowns to include offering economic alternatives for those who turn to this kind of work in the first place.